Joanna J Bryson

 Science at the University of

 Bath.
-I live in Princeton, NJ, and am an affiliate of
+I live in Princeton, NJ, where I was a

 At Bath I founded and for some years lead the Bath Intelligent Systems

 research group.
 Most of my own research is done in the context

 I'm only working for Bath remotely and at 40% time, I still teach

 and supervise dissertation